 4. When will these chicks start laying eggs?

-for added egg nutrition.
+to help your hens lay strong and stay strong.
 For consistency, offer the same feed brand from start to lay.